wev1n/algoillustrator/README.md

 cp .env.example .env
 ```

-_Please include any environment variables needed here, such as Supabase keys._
+_Please include any environment variables needed here, such as Database keys, etc._

 5. Run the development server: